PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 constant alias expressions and collision-free cached local names; it emits only Python source strings and runtime-helper requirements.

+Generated reduction axis and direct-expression planning has a separate Torch- free owner in `pytorch_reduction_policy.py`.
+Static channel-last spatial axes map to their channel-first equivalents only with unambiguous layout/shape evidence.
+Negative and duplicate axes normalize before compact direct Mean source selection; unsupported axes remain on the runtime path.

 Rank-4 generated-source shape policy has a Torch-free shared owner in `pytorch_shape_policy.py`.
 Layout hinting and CF/NHWC shape normalization are used by both exporter policy and source rewrites without importing the exporter